varigence/docs/bimlflex/reference-documentation/settings/ConvertGuidToString.md

 # Convert GUID To String

-Determines whether a source column of type "GUID"/"UniqueIdentifier" is automatically converted to a String data type.
+Determines if a source column of type "GUID"/"UniqueIdentifier" is automatically converted to a String data type.

 Notes: